 Think small and lightweight.
 Share with a buddy or two if possible (maybe not the toothbrush, though!).

 Stuff sacks are a great addition to women’s hiking gear.
 These sacks are clever bags that come in many sizes and colours to sort the gear that goes into your pack.
 They can be waterproof or not.
 Two or three of each size are great but too many can become a problem.

 One of our most accomplished packers, Andy, had a very traumatic experience with stuff sacks.
 She was so organised she had her gear carefully stored in 20 different sized and coloured stuff sacks with a list so she could find everything easily.
 But then she lost her list and had to sort through 20 stuff sacks to find her spare batteries!
 She was most put out.

 Plastic bags for waterproofing

-Most packs are water resistant, but if you have a heavy-duty full pack it might be waterproof.
-In any case, it is advisable to line your pack with a high-quality garbage bag or pack liner bag.
+Most hiking packs are water resistant, but if you have a heavy-duty full hiking pack it might be waterproof.
+In any case, it is advisable to line your hiking pack with a high-quality garbage bag or pack liner bag.
 I’d also recommend wrapping your sleeping bag in a heavy duty garbage bag so it is completely watertight.
-If your budget allows, you can purchase waterproof pack liners to keep your gear dry.
+If your budget allows, you can purchase waterproof pack liners to keep your hiking gear dry.

 Personal First Aid